Frequently Asked Questions About Shipping Dimensional Loads

 What is a dimensional load?

-A dimensional load is a shipment with characteristics that are different from usual carload shipments moved by rail.
-It is a load of extraordinary size and/or weight that cannot move as efficiently in the normal flow of rail traffic as other shipments can.
-Dimensional loads consume additional rail capacity and resources due to their characteristics.
-They usually require one or more of the following:
+A dimensional load is larger or heavier than a typical carload shipment moved by rail.
+Because dimensional loads cannot move as efficiently as other shipments can in the normal flow of rail traffic, they require additional rail capacity and resources.
+For those reasons, they usually involve one or more of the following:

 - Special handling and/or switching

 - Additional crews on the train handling the load

 - Additional crews on other trains affected by the train transporting the dimensional load

 - Alternative routing to avoid obstructions and impediments